 The Main Differences Between a Barber and a Men’s Hairdresser

-One thing to note – neither trade is superior to the other.
-The last thing we want to do at HJ is to create a divide between hairdressers and barbers.
+One thing to note is that neither role is superior to the other.
 Whether you call yourself a barber or a men's hairdresser is often to do with your training, where you work, your clientele and how you identify your profession.
 It's personal choice.

 Hairdressers vs Barbers: Tools and Services